shanep/shanep.github.io/parts/syllabus-boiler.md

 :::

-- Use of AI technologies - If you are able to solve 100% of any assignment with AI, I will give you extra credit if you submit your chat logs as proof that it was in fact 100% AI generated.
-See the AI 🤖 section for more details.
+- Use of AI technologies - If you are able to solve 100% of any assignment with AI, I will give you extra credit if you submit your chat logs as proof that it was 100% AI generated.

 ## Homework Policy